William Contreras Player Props: Brewers vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff ranks 20th in the league with a collective 8.5 strikeouts per nine innings.
+- The 8.4 strikeouts per nine innings put together by the Dodgers pitching staff ranks 23rd in MLB.

-- The Dodgers' 4.18 team ERA ranks 14th across all league pitching staffs.
+- The Dodgers' 4.18 team ERA ranks 13th across all MLB pitching staffs.

-- Dodgers pitchers combine to allow the ninth-fewest home runs in baseball (34 total, one per game).
+- Dodgers pitchers combine to surrender 38 total home runs at a rate of one per game (to rank 12th in baseball).

-- The Dodgers are sending Gonsolin (0-0) to make his third start of the season.
+- The Dodgers are sending Kershaw (5-2) to the mound to make his eighth start of the season.
+He is 5-2 with a 2.53 ERA and 48 strikeouts in 42 2/3 innings pitched.

-- His last time out came on Tuesday against the Philadelphia Phillies, when the right-hander went 4 2/3 innings, surrendering three earned runs while giving up five hits.
+- In his last appearance on Saturday against the San Diego Padres, the left-hander tossed 4 2/3 innings, giving up four earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.